The Sony Xperia Pro-I is an RX100 camera in an Xperia 1 III phone

 Now don't get me wrong, what Apple, Google, Huawei and Samsung have been able to do with tiny image sensors and computational photography is absolutely amazing.
 But you have to wonder: What if the iPhone, instead of having an image sensor that was 0.6 inches, had one that was one-inch?
 And that's where Sony enters the conversation with the Xperia Pro-I. It's basically a Sony Xperia 1 III phone with the sensor from a Sony RX100 VII camera.

 What's amazing is that Sony was able to fit a one-inch sensor into a phone body that is roughly the same thickness as an iPhone 13 Pro Max.
-The larger sensor means a wider dynamic range and improved low-light performance for both photos and videos.
+A larger sensor means a wider dynamic range and improved low-light performance for both photos and videos.
+But it turns out, that one-inch image sensor might not be fully used.
+The camera review website DPReview points out that just 60% of the Xperia Pro-I's one-inch sensor is used for photos and videos.
+That means instead of taking 20-megapixel photos like the Sony RX100 VII, the Xperia Pro-I takes 12-megapixel photos.
+That's not necessarily a dealbreaker, but it's a definite bummer.

-Sony sent me a pre-production sample of the Xperia Pro-I to try and I'm impressed so far.
-Photos from it look great and video is phenomenal, especially under good lighting and even in medium-to-low light situations like at a bar.
-Check out the hands-on video attached to this article to see video clips from the Xperia Pro-I. I still have more testing and will do a full in-depth review once I can get a final production sample.
+Sony sent me a pre-production sample of the Xperia Pro-I to try.
+Photos and videos look good.
+Check out the hands-on video attached to this article to see video clips I shot using the Xperia Pro-I. I still have more testing and will do a full in-depth review once I can get a final production sample.
 All photos and videos I shot were taken with the main camera and its 24-millimeter lens or the ultrawide camera with its 16-millimeter lens.
-The 50-millimeter camera was disabled on the pre-production prototype I used.
+The 50-millimeter camera was disabled on the pre-production prototype.

 Sony is not the only company to put a one-inch sensor into a phone.
 But the sensor in the Xperia Pro-I has been through seven generations of improvements and updates and combines the finesse of Sony's other phone photographic tools and apps.